Spur, TX

 52 people

-As of 2023, 4.42% of Spur, TX residents (33 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 4.42% of Spur, TX residents (33 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Spur, TX was 6.68%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Spur, TX compared to that of it's neighboring and parent geographies.